dmeikle/gossamerCMS2.0/README.md

 - Customize calls to different datasources in config vs in the code

 ## Security
+Security can be defined for each request URI endpoint.
+This permits the configuration for authentication AND authorization handlers for each endpoint without the need for writing the code into a controller.
+Authentication can be defined in the app level firewall.yml file with individual authorization handlers defined in each component's security.yml file.
 - Configuration defines authorization to URI level, role level
 - Avoids code-level security issues
 - Designed to manage through filters & event listeners, similar to a Java Enterprise design pattern